tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 + `step_holiday()` generates a set of indicator variables for specific holidays.
 Although we don't know where these two hotels are located, we do know that the countries for origin for most bookings are based in Europe.

 + `step_rm()` removes variables; here we'll use it to remove the original date variable since we no longer want it in the model.

++ `step_dummy()` converts characters or factors (i.e., nominal variables) into one or more numeric binary model terms for the levels of the original data.

 + `step_zv()` removes indicator variables that only contain a single unique value (e.g. all zeros).
 This is important because, for penalized models, the predictors should be centered and scaled.